ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0013_Release_And_Operations_docker-based.md

 Services provided by Docker containers shall be "built" using Docker files that is run by a script.
 Configuration parameters for all functions shall be provided within the Docker file.

+A specific BASH script shall be used to trigger the transfer and activation of new product instances.